 While the single perfect software solution for every project of every nonprofit organization might not exist, there are certainly options that will help you reach your goals.
 There is software that can help you develop a reasonable preparation time for your big project, and create a task plan for the success of your project.
 It can help you connect with the appropriate staff, and determine sufficient budgeting for the results you are seeking.
 These features alone can keep you from making major mistakes with your next big project.

-Software like Microsoft Project, Basecamp, Central Desktop, DreamTeam for Salesforce, and others are significant tools in ensuring the success of big projects for nonprofits.
+Software like Asana, Microsoft Project, Basecamp, Central Desktop, DreamTeam for Salesforce, and others are significant tools in ensuring the success of big projects for nonprofits.
 They will also demonstrate to involved parties that you are indeed taking appropriate steps in being good stewards of your organization and its funding.
+For more information on how project management can benefit your organization, be sure to check out our article exploring why your nonprofit needs to consider project management this year.